-- (a) Amortised cost when: - (i) the instruments' contractual cash flows are solely represented by payment of capital and interest (SPPI Test passed); and - (ii) the business model adopted by the company foresees that the latter only holds the financial asset to collect the contractual cash flows (HTC business model).
+- 1) Amortised cost when: - a. the instruments' contractual cash flows are solely represented by payment of capital and interest (SPPI Test passed); and - b. the business model adopted by the company foresees that the latter only holds the financial asset to collect the contractual cash flows (HTC business model).